PradhipaS/Clinic-Management-System/README.md

 # Clinic-Management-System
-Clinic Management System – Console-Based Application using Core Java &amp; OOP his project aims to build a menu-driven console application to help clinic administrators manage patient records efficiently.
+Clinic Management System – Console-Based Application using Core Java &amp; OOPS This project aims to build a menu-driven console application to help clinic administrators manage patient records efficiently.
 It leverages Core Java and Object-Oriented Programming (OOP) concepts including inheritance, abstraction, encapsulation, and method overriding.

 🛠️ Key Functionalities:
 The application allows the Admin to: